yuwen41200/fpga-computing/docs/paper.md

 ## 3.7.
 FSM (Finite-State Machine) ##
 There are 4 states: `IDLE_STATE`, `RECV_STATE`, `EXEC_STATE`, and `SEND_STATE`.
 After the program starts, the circuit goes to the second state.
 The second state waits and receives 256 color values, until then, it goes to the third state.
 The third state processes the 256 received values in parallel, then it goes to the last state.
 The last state waits and sends 256 new values back, and goes to the first state again.
+![img-demo3][img-demo3]

 ## 3.8.
 Data Interface ##
+To hosts, the device looks just like a file.
+So we can use low-level (POSIX) file I/O functions to read/write data from/to the device, i.e. the FPGA board.

 ## 3.9.
 Multithreading on Software ##
+For best performance, there are also 2 threads implemented on the host.
+The first is used to send data, the other is used to receive data.

 ## 3.10.
 Results ##
 | Data Size | Serial<br>(Singlethread) | CPU Multithreading<br>(OpenMP) | GPGPU Accelerator<br>(CUDA) | FPGA Accelerator |